sharpest-minds/hiring-tips/README.md

 1. [Go to meetup.com and search for tech meetups near your area.](https://www.meetup.com/find/events/tech/) Make sure the city in the search bar is right.

 2. Start going to meetups.
 Start by casting a wide net: go to as many data science-related meetups as you can.
 It's very hard to tell which ones are good without going there in person.
+Look especially for technical meetups hosted by growing startups who want to build a community around themselves.

 3. Stop going to the lame meetups.
 After you've been to a few, the lame meetups will seem lame; stop going to them.
 If you aren't sure, evaluate the meetups using the criteria in the **What to do** section above.